-“The employees arriving on our doorstep today…expect us to take seriously our responsibility to create a better world.” – Gerald Hassell, Chairman and CEO
+“The employees arriving on our doorstep today…expect us to take seriously our responsibility to create a better world.” – Gerald Hassell, Former Chairman and CEO

 I walked up to the doorstep of what was then the headquarters of The Bank of New York at 48 Wall Street, a new arrival to the “Big Apple.”
 It was 1973 and I was fresh out of college.
 The Watergate scandal was breaking, the Vietnam conflict was winding down, a patent for the first ATM was granted and tennis star Billie Jean King was prepping to strike a blow for the women’s movement in the Battle of the Sexes match against Bobby Riggs.
 The world was changing.